All Episodes

 But what gets me is that he didn't do anything.

-I just kind of want to get your opinion on that too, because it's just frustrating me.
+I just kind of want to get your opinion on that too, because it's just frustrating to me.

-Uh and uh here's a guy who spoke out against Iraq.
+And here's a guy who spoke out against Iraq.

-It was it was unjust, it was immoral, we had no business being there ever.
+We had no business being there ever.

-In fact, that was a speech he made when he came first on the national scene, and then claims credit for ending it in victory.
+In fact, that was a speech he made when he came first on the national scene and then claims credit for ending it in victory.

 It's classic.